pgryko/code_coffee_algorithms/README.md

   The Design of the UNIX Operating System

 - Miscellaneous blogs
-  - Reference implementation of algorithems https://jojozhuang.github.io/
+  - Reference implementation of algorithms https://jojozhuang.github.io/
   - Overview of math in datascience https://www.dataquest.io/blog/math-in-data-science/